gallandarakhneorg/labmanager/docs/journals.md

 * `WoS`: indicates quartile of the journal on Web-of-Science website (see Section 4 for updating this ranking).
 * `Impact Factor`: indicates impact factor of the journal, usually provided by the publisher (see Section 4 for updating this impact factor).
 * `# Papers`: the count of papers that were published in this journal by a member of the research organization.
+* `Validated`: indicates if a local authority has validated the information associated to this journal.
+Added journals are not valid by default.
 * `Actions`: list of tools to be applied on a journal:
   * editing the journal information (see Section 3),
   * deletion of the journal,